frianasoa/Ze-Notes/README.md

 5. You may right click on the table cells to see what actions are available (Edit, remove columns, etc, ...).
 6. Go to tools and settings to control the columns (tags) you want to show or hide.
 You may also sort the results.
 It is now possible to save, load, and delete layouts.
 7. Export your notes to MS Word, Excel or CSV format.

+## Disclaimer
+Before utilizing any of the API introduced above, please carefully review the terms of service, usage guidelines, and agreements associated.